PIK-LPJmL/lpjmlkit/vignettes/lpjml-runner.md

-**LPJmL Runner** :runner: is a lpjmlkit module of functions that have the goal to simplify the execution of simulations with LPJmL and further to execute complex, nested and multiple simulation sequences fast and less error prone without having a big (bash) script overhead.
+**LPJmL Runner** 🏃 is a lpjmlkit module of functions that have the goal to simplify the execution of simulations with LPJmL and further to execute complex, nested and multiple simulation sequences fast and less error prone without having a big (bash) script overhead.

-## :gear: Setup
+## &#9881 Setup

 Please make sure to have set the [working environment for LPJmL](https://gitlab.pik-potsdam.de/lpjml/LPJmL_internal/-/blob/master/INSTALL)